 Become a Dementia Friend

-To become a Dementia Friend, you join others in a one-hour Dementia Friends Information Session offered by Dementia Friends Pennyslvania.
-The session will cover five key messages about dementia and touch on what it is like to live with dementia.
-As a Dementia Friend you will turn your understanding into a practical action that can help someone with dementia living in your community.
-The action can be as big or small as you choose, because every action counts!
+Join Dementia Friends Pennsylvania part of the global movement that is changing the way we think, act and talk about dementia.
+To become a Dementia Friend, attend an interactive 60-minute Dementia Friends Information Session led by a Dementia Friends Champion.
+The session will cover five key messages about dementia, touch on what it is like to live with dementia and identify communication tips to use in the community.
+As a Dementia Friend you will turn your understanding into a practical action that can help individuals living with dementia in your community.
+The action can be as big or small as you choose because every action counts!

 Dementia Friendly Greater Pittsburgh is available to help you champion Dementia-Friendly efforts in your sector.
 Ways we can support you: